 Four strategies for overcoming obstacles keeping you from getting the most out of glass railing systems

-Everywhere you look today, architects are leveraging glass for daylighting purposes to allow the right amount of light in a building.
+Everywhere you look today, architects are leveraging glass for daylighting purposes of allowing the right amount of light in a building.
 But while much of the attention centers on the façade, interior spaces leveraging glass are just as critical to the introduction of natural light into the building environment.
-For interior space in particular, glass railing systems for stairways and balconies play a key role in letting the light in.
+For interior space, in particular, glass railing systems for stairways and balconies play a key role in letting the light in.
 And that means opportunities for glaziers with glass railings.

 However, there are common challenges that can potentially stand in the way of glass railing installations – but this does not need to be the case.
 Here are four common challenges when working with glass railing installations and strategies to help glaziers overcome them.

 Glaziers that have worked with glass railings know the challenges of traditional panel setting.
 Tempered glass is placed into a heavy-base, aluminum shoe, then set in place with a wet glaze medium such as anchor cement.
 While structurally sound, the installation process is time-consuming and messy.
 This traditional method for setting glass includes time-intensive steps from mixing the cement filler to monitoring and reapplication.
 This meant the glazier had to pour the cement filler, wait for the cement to cure, and then repeat as needed.